Generic Model Manipulation Language (GMML)

 Property manipulations can come in the following 2 forms:

-The variable must contain a value of the type entity
+The variable must contain a value of the type entity, for example:

 user2.name = 'john'